parallelvirtualcluster/pvc/docs/manuals/ansible.md

 * *required*

 A list of API tokens that are allowed to access the PVC API.
 At least one should be specified.
-Each list element contains the following subelements:
+Each list element contains the following sub-elements:

 ##### `description`